Kizovani/CryptWolf/README.md

 Features to be added(in order):

-1.  testing suite (for all modes (128, 192, 256 key lengths) that will run appwide
+1.  add option to delete origin file after encrypt/decrypt (DONE)
 2.  add labels to see which directories are currently selected (DONE)
-3.  add option to delete origin file after encrypt/decrypt
+3.  testing suite (for all modes (128, 192, 256 key lengths) that will run appwide
 4.  implement passphrase
 5.  implement tray icon
 6.  implement context menu